Recipe Overview

 Notes

-• For best results, reheat in a single layer in the oven at 350°F for ten minutes or so until they’re heated through.
-You can also reheat in the microwave until warm.
-The chicken and potatoes won’t be as crispy with this method, and the chicken may dry out more.
+4. Storage & reheating: Leftovers can be stored in the refrigerator tightly covered for two to three days.
+Reheat in a single layer in the oven at 350°F for ten minutes or until the drumsticks are heated through.
+Single portions can be microwaved but the chicken and potatoes won’t be as crispy and the chicken may dry out more.

 Free email series